Breeds Category IconBreeds

-Looking to bring home a Long Haired German Shepherd?
-We take a look at all the details, including coat length, color, controversies and more!
+Are you seeking to bring home a long-haired German Shepherd?
+We take a closer look at all the details, including coat length, color, controversies and more.
+Get to know this unique fluffy German Shepherd variety to learn if they are a right fit for your family.

 Long Haired German Shepherd - Fluffy Coat

 The GSD is no stranger to having unique coloring and coat combinations, as the blue version has become popular, along with the black, white GSD, and even a red coat.
-Let’s look into what makes the long coat breed so special.
+Let’s look into what makes the long-coat German Shepherd so special.

 German Shepherd Overview